aftra-software/aftra-cli/README.md

-# aftra-api
+# aftra-cli

 Public API go binary for integration with AFTRA

 Env Variables:

 - AFTRA_API_TOKEN: Token for communicating with the AFTRA api
-- AFTRA_COMPANY: Company ID associated with the token (Retrieved using `aftra-api get token company`)
+- AFTRA_COMPANY: Company ID associated with the token (Retrieved using `aftra-cli get token company`)

 - AFTRA_HOST: Location of the host.
 Used during testing of the CLI client.